mdn/content/files/en-us/web/mathml/fonts/index.md

 5. Open the `static_otf.zip` ZIP archive, and then move inside the `static_otf` directory.
 Among the files there, you will find a `STIXTwoMath-Regular.otf` file.
 6. Open the `STIXTwoMath-Regular.otf` file and click the **Install Font** button from the window that opens.
 If desired, you may also do the same for the other font files.

-> **Note:** A deprecated version of STIX is preinstalled starting with macOS Lion and should ensure relatively good MathML rendering.
+> **Note:** A deprecated version of STIX is preinstalled starting with OS X Lion and should ensure relatively good MathML rendering.
 Enhancement requests have been submitted to Apple to ship OpenType MATH fonts in the default installation.
 If you have a developer account, these are problems 16841023 and 17021145.

 ### Linux